-Another Mystery BBQ | Rock 95
+ROCK 95 Mystery BBQ | Rock 95

-Another Mystery BBQ
+ROCK 95 Mystery BBQ

 Summer Monday's ROCK

 ROCK 95 likes to keep the weekend going into Monday and today and every Monday through the 95 Days of Summer tune in to find out where the ROCK 95 Mystery BBQ will pop up.
+It’s at a different location every Monday.

-Every Monday, be listening with Tim Westin during the Legendary Lunch.
-Tim will give you the mystery location of where you’ll find the ROCK 95 BBQ set-up, then head over to the location to enjoy your FREE BBQ hotdog lunch every Monday.
-The first 95 people get lunch PLUS a ballot to win $100 worth of groceries courtesy of Joe’s No-Frills.
+Every Monday, listen in with Tim Westin during the Legendary Lunch.
+Tim will give you the mystery location of where you’ll find the ROCK 95 BBQ set-up, then head over to the location to enjoy your FREE BBQ hot-dog lunch every Monday.
+The first 95 people get lunch PLUS a ballot to win a brand new Broil King Signet 320 BBQ Grill valued at $629 courtesy of United Lumber Home Hardware, that you have a chance to WIN every week

 It’s all part of the 95 Days of Summer fun.
-Get out and enjoy!
+Get out and enjoy today and every Monday!